c0de2014/winros_groovy/README.txt

 	## create workspace overlay

-	winros_init_build --underlays="C:/opt/ros/groovy/x86"	# ..make sure to link to the correct directory!! ..\groovy\.. or ..\hydro\..
+	winros_init_build --underlays="C:/opt/ros/groovy/x86"	# ..make sure to link to the correct directory!!
+								  ..\groovy\.. or ..\hydro\..

 !	## fix errors from winros_init_build script	# winros_python_build_tools 0.2.5 does not generate correct config.cmake file!
-								  --> this will cause an error about "Boost not found" --> to fix this just edit config.cmake as described in the next step notepad c:\work\overlay\config.cmake
+							  --> this will cause an error about "Boost not found" --> to fix this just edit config.cmake as described in the next steps notepad c:\work\overlay\config.cmake
 		- change the following lines:
 ----------------------------------------------------------------------------------------------------------